-'''

-mapfile [-n count] [-0 origin] [-s count] [-t] [-u fd] [

--C callback] [-c quantum] [array]
+mapfile [-d delim] [-n count] [-0 origin] [-s count] [-t] [-u fd] [-C callback] [-c quantum] [array]

-'''

-Read lines from the standard input into the indexed array variable array, or from file descriptor fd if the '-u' option is supplied.
+Read lines from the standard input into the indexed array variable array, or from file descriptor fd if the -u option is supplied.
 The variable MAPFILE is the default array.
 Options, if supplied, have the following meanings:

-- -n Copy at most count lines.
+- -d The first character of delim is used to terminate each input line, rather than newline. - -n Copy at most count lines.
 If count is 0, all lines are copied. - -0 Begin assigning to array at index origin.
-The default index is 0.

-- -s Discard the first count lines read. - -t Remove a trailing newline from each line read. - -u Read lines from file descriptor fd instead of the standard input. - -C Evaluate callback each time quantumP lines are read.
-The '-c' option specifies quantum. - -c Specify the number of lines read between each call to callback.
+The default index is 0. - -s Discard the first count lines read. - -t Remove a trailing delim (default newline) from each line read. - -u Read lines from file descriptor fd instead of the standard input. - -C Evaluate callback each time quantumP lines are read.
+The -c option specifies quantum. - -c Specify the number of lines read between each call to callback.

-If '-C' is specified without '-c', the default quantum is 5000.
-When callback is evaluated, it is supplied the index of the next array element to be assigned as an additional argument. callback is evaluated after the line is read but before the array element is assigned.
+If -C is specified without -c, the default quantum is 5000.
+When callback is evaluated, it is supplied the index of the next array element to be assigned and the line to be assigned to that element as additional arguments. callback is evaluated after the line is read but before the array element is assigned.